base on Ham radio control library for rigs (radios), rotators, and amplifiers. For daily snapshots see: Hamlib

 sudo make install

-For debugging use this configure
+For debugging use this configure command:

-./configure CFLAGS=-g -O0 -fPIC --no-create --no-recursio
+./configure CFLAGS=-g -O0 -fPIC --no-create --no-recursion

-See the INSTALL file for more information.
+See the `INSTALL` file for more information.

 Contributing